 And I am not at all sure that the situation has improved.
 Despite the one nay vote my colt, Lukachukai, was accepted as a stallion prospect by the majority of the board.
 He and one of my brothers, James Annon, went on to compete in dressage and hunter jumper classes around Santa Fe.

 Luke placed well, presented well and introduced a lot of people to the Colonial Spanish horses.
 And he produced a number of pure and half bred foals over his long life span.
 Since he was also bred to a few of the Wilbur Cruce mares, I have to wonder if holding on to old grudges is part of why his name is still not mentioned by the SB(B)HA, when they list accomplished Spanish Barbs on their website.

 Beyond my personal experiences, I have only continued to lose respect for SB(B)HA registration policies.
 If preserving the Spanish Colonial horse is actually the priority, making sure that there are sufficient individuals to sustain a healthy gene pool is paramount.
 Yet, over the last thirty years the board and breeders of the SB(B)HA have stood by and let:

-- the secondary herd of Romero/Mckinley horses running south of Carrizozo, NM be taken off the White Sand Missile Range in the early 2000’s with out any effort to recognize or preserve them
+- refused to recognize descendants from the secondary herd of Romero/Mckinley horses established just north of the White Sand Missile Range that had strayed into the military reserve in the early 2000’s

 - ignored Ilo Belsky’s horses when he died, leaving it up to one nephew-in-law, Earl Wessel, to keep the line going